UtkarshRedd/Negation_handling/README.md

 7:              FOR l IN syn.lemmas():
 8:                  IF l.antonyms():
 9:                    antonyms.append(l.antonyms()[0].name())
-# If the antonym of the word ahead negation exists then pop the negation and replace the word ahead with antonym
 10:              SET max_dissimilarity TO 0
 #If antonym does not exist then leave it alone.
 11:             FOR ant IN antonyms: